libelo/yighub/README.md

 # yighub

-Website for Yonsei Investment Group
+Website for Yonsei Investment Group http://yig.website

+Being actively used by group members.